eh2k/squares-and-circles/README.md

 <img align="right" src="doc/dac_calib.png" width=196px />

-To calibrate the DAC, you need a multimeter.
-Besides the reference voltage of `0V`, the voltages `-2V` and `+2V` should be calibrated as accurately as possible.
+To calibrate the DAC, use a multimeter to accurately set the reference voltages at `0V`, `-2V` and `+2V`.
 Start with DAC1 (channel A) - connect the multimeter typically using alligator clip on a patch cable inserted in the jack.
 Use the right encoder to set the voltage as accurately as possible (press the encoder for coarse adjustment).
 Do it on all outputs - use the left encoder for channel selection.
 After calibrating `0V` on all outputs, press [right] to step to the `-2V` calibration.
 Repeat the procedure and press [right] to calibrating `+2V`.

 ### ADC calibration